 GSWC supplements groundwater production with wholesale purchases from the Metropolitan Water District of Southern California ("MWD") member agencies.
 Water supplies available to the MWD through the State Water Project ("SWP") vary from year to year based on several factors.
 Every year, the California Department of Water Resources ("DWR") establishes the SWP allocation for water deliveries to state water contractors.
 DWR generally establishes a percentage allocation of delivery requests based on several factors, including weather patterns, snow-pack levels, reservoir levels and biological diversion restrictions.
 The SWP is a major source of water for the MWD.
-In January 2020, DWR adjusted the SWP delivery allocation at 15 percent of requests for the 2020 calendar year.
+In January 2020, DWR set the initial SWP delivery allocation at 15 percent of requests for the 2020 calendar year.
+The delivery allocation was increased to 20 percent in May due to improved hydrology.